-Claim: Constitutional law professor quips on the difference between the Bible and the Constitution.
+Claim: A constitutional law professor quipped on the difference between the Bible and the Constitution.

-Part of that debate featured some give-and-take between Nancy Jacobs, a Republican state senator, and Jamin Raskin, a professor of constitutional law from Washington's American University over the influence of the Bible on modern law.
+Part of that debate featured some give-and-take between Nancy Jacobs, a Republican state senator, and Jamin Raskin, a professor of constitutional law from Washington's American University (who was himself elected as a Maryland state senator later in the year) over the influence of the Bible on modern law.
 The Sun reported the following exchange taking place between the two: